Support our sponsor: Richland Bank 325 N Lexington Springmill Rd Mansfield

 In any event, games shall not be played past the scheduled start time of the next game due to weather delays.

-a.
-The Tournament Committed and the Mansfield Liederkranz Soccer Club will not be responsible for any expenses incurred by any team or club if the tournament is canceled in whole or part.
+The Tournament Committee and the Mansfield Liederkranz Soccer Club will not be responsible for any expenses incurred by any team or club if the tournament is canceled in whole or part.
 However, a cancellation of the tournament due to the COVID-19 pandemic will result in a full refund of team registration fees.

-d.
 Alcoholic beverages are to be confined to inside the social club or the patio area of the social club.
 Alcoholic beverages are not permitted outside of these areas.

-e.
-Serious misconduct of coaches, parents or anyone associated with the team can result in disqualification of the team from the tournament.
+Serious misconduct of coaches, parents, or anyone associated with a team can result in disqualification of the team from the tournament.

-Division Standings or play-off positions will be determined as follows for U9 through U14/15:
+Division Standings or play-off positions will be determined as follows for U9 through U14/15 age divisions:

-• For three way ties, follow the tie breaking rules until one team has been eliminated and then restart tie breaking rules.
+In the case of a three way tie, follow the tie breaking rules until one team has been eliminated and then restart tie breaking rules.

 First and second place individual awards will be presented in each U9 through U14/15 age group to the Winners and Runner-up in each division.

-In the case of a tie during semi-final and championship games, the teams will be given a 5-minute rest period following regulation play and immediately proceed with a maximum of one 5-minute sudden death (golden goal) overtime period.
+In the case of a tie during semi-final and championship games, the teams will be given a 5-minute rest period following regulation play and immediately proceed with a maximum of one 5-minute sudden death (Golden Goal) overtime period.

-* Penalty kicks only if it is a goal scoring opportunity
+Penalty kicks permitted only if it is a goal scoring opportunity.

 Adam Schuster Memorial Soccer Tournament